Sulfolobus metallicus: Physiology

 Sulfolobus metallicus is a coccoid shaped archaea.

 Its cell envelope contains an S-layer, Isopranyl ether lipids and caldariellaquinone.
 The lipids protect the archaea from the acidic environments in which they live while still maintaining stability at high temperatures.

 It has high levels of polyphosphate.

 Uses

 Bioleaching

 It is a key organism in bioleaching of copper, cobalt, nickel and gold.
 Bioleaching techniques can be used to separate metal sulfides into ionic metal, which can be collected, and hydrogen sulfide.
 The process requires both acidic protons and oxidized iron (Fe3+).
-Sulfolobus metallicus, being an acidophile, can not only withstand the acidic conditions necessary for bioleaching, but also produces sulfuric acid that can used for the bioleaching process and maintains the necessary levels of oxidized iron through its metabolism.
+Sulfolobus metallicus, being an acidophile, can not only withstand the acidic conditions necessary for bioleaching, but also produces sulfuric acid that can be used for the bioleaching process and maintains the necessary levels of oxidized iron through its metabolism.
 Bioleaching at temperatures conducive of thermophiles like Sulfolobus metallicus has shown to be more effective than bioleaching with mesophiles.
 Bioleaching is adventitious to traditional metal extraction methods because it is more cost efficient and poses fewer hazards to the environment.